CLI Companion

 cloudflared tunnel list

-ID NAME CREATED CONNECTIONS STATUS
+ID NAME CREATED REMOTE CONNECTORS TUNNEL TYPE LOCALLY RUNNING ARCHIVED CONNECTIONS

-#### 2. List tunnels and output in JSON format
+#### 2. List tunnels in JSON format

 bash